top of page

 Breaking Every Chain to achieve health equality through education, empowerment, outreach, and access to breast health resources to help save lives.

-She was honored by A Philip Randolph-Institute (APRI) San Diego Chapter as a leader, still writing history for San Diego and service in the community.
-Wendy is the 2016 recipient of the San Diego North County NAACP Game Changer Award for her outstanding service and community devotion.
+Wendy co-authored the bestseller "Open Your Gifts Vol. 2" with Kim Coles.
+She won the San Diego Padres Honorary Bat Girl award for her strength in fighting breast cancer and committing to helping others.
+In October 2019, Wendy received the Women's Healthcare and Wellness Award from Alpha Kappa Alpha Sorority Inc., Epsilon Xi Omega Chapter.
+She was honored by A Philip Randolph-Institute (APRI) San Diego Chapter as a leader, still writing history for San Diego and serving the community.
+Wendy is the 2016 San Diego North County NAACP Game Changer Award recipient for her outstanding service and community devotion.
 After suffering the tragic loss of her mother in a preventable workplace incident, Wendy also became an activist in 2011 for workplace health, safety, and fatalities.
 In this capacity, she helped write the first Family Bill of Rights, adopted by the Occupational Safety and Health Administration (OSHA).
-And Wendy received the World Wrestling Entertainment (WWE) Survivor Championship Belt in 2017 to be a community champion.

 bottom of page